 Integrations of DDT and MUST can provide users with a unified user interface that provides access to both tools.
-Besides the advantages in usability, an integration can also combine the advantages of the tools to lead to a deeper understanding of a software bug or a reduced time to solution.
-As a result, we describe first steps for a tool integration and resulting extensions to advance this integration.
-The highest integration degree would allow MUST to operate within DDT's tree based overlay network.
-While such an integration is highly desirable we see this as a second priority that only comes after addressing the before-mentioned areas of improvement.
+Besides the advantages in usability, integration can also combine the advantages of the tools to lead to a deeper understanding of a software bug or reduced time to solution.
+As a result, we describe first steps for tool integration and resulting extensions to advance this integration.
+In particular, we identified an integration scheme that allows Allinea DDT to highlight errors that MUST detects in an asynchronous manner, i.e. where the application has already progressed beyond the error invocation at the time MUST detects the error.

 Finally, we investigated the testing processes of both MUST and DDT.
 We identified that both tools already use very elaborate and extensive functionality tests.
-Extensions to the existing testing procedures will be added by covering the CRESTA benchmark suite from D2.6.1 to detect performance issues of the tools.
-Also we will add a system where both MUST and DDT operate to test integration components.